QUIZ: Test your knowledge of the irreverent news stories surrounding Brexit

 Test your knowledge of the irreverent news stories surrounding Brexit with this quiz

-From commemorative Brexit stamps to how Princess Diana would have voted on Brexit.
+From the first words of Jacob Rees-Mogg's son to the Brexiteer who told us stop banging on about Europe.
 How well do you remember these stories?

 We have pulled together a quiz of ten questions which will test your knowledge of the irreverent news surrounding Brexit from the past three years.